Gay British musician Elton John marries partner under new law

 John and Furnish’s civil partnership was one of the first to take place after they became legal in 2005.

 John has often used his status in the music world to make statements on lesbian, gay, bisexual and transgender equality.
-This year, he criticized Russia’s ban on homosexual propaganda.
+This year, he criticised Russia’s ban on homosexual propaganda.

 Prime Minister David Cameron pushed through changes to English laws last year, which came into effect in March, to allow same-sex couples to marry.
 The law’s passage caused deep splits in his Conservative party.